Home

 Lacewing larvae will attack and eat the leafhopper nymphs.

-Pull affected plants as soon as the symptoms are noticed and clear the area of winter weeds.
-Replace the weeds with a perennial grass, such as, Wiregrass (Eleusine indica) and
+Pull affected plants as soon as the symptoms are noticed and clear the area of weeds.
+Replace the weeds with perennial native bunch grasses (more than one species is better), since this insect tends to avoid grasses.

 If problem persists, dust your plants lightly with Diatomaceous earth.